netliferesearch/craft-starter/GETTING_STARTED.md

 If you have cloned this project, the git remote `origin` is set to the craft-starter repository.
 Unless you're actually working on improving the craft-starter, you should set the remote `origin` to your project repository.

-1. Remove the current `origin` with `git remote rm origin`
+1. Update the current `origin` with `git remote set-url origin git@github.com:netliferesearch/repository-name.git`
-2. Add the new origin with `git remote add origin git@github.com:netliferesearch/repository-name`
-3. Push to the new origin with `git push --set-upstream origin master`
+2. Push to the new origin with `git push --set-upstream origin master`

 ## Updating composer.json dependencies